3mcloud/hermes-rheo/paper/paper.md

 $$\lambda_{\mu}(t) = \left( \frac{d \ln g}{dt} \right)^{-1} \approx \frac{t_2 - t_1}{\ln \left( \frac{g_{t_2}}{g_{t_1}} \right)}$$

+where g can be any viscoelastic property of interest (e.g. G*, G', G'')
 * The `OWChirpGeneration` transform helps users design Optimally Windowed Chirp signals for use in their rheometers.
-Currently, it is specifically optimized for the experiments conducted TA TRIOS software.
+Currently, it is specifically optimized for experiments conducted with TA TRIOS software.

 The [_hermes-rheo_](https://github.com/3mcloud/hermes-rheo/) project is under continuous development, and new transforms are regularly introduced to expand its functionality.
 If you have ideas or suggestions for additional transforms, please open a new issue on the [GitHub Issues page](https://github.com/3mcloud/hermes-rheo/issues).
 Contributions and feedback from the community help shape the future of **hermes-rheo** and ensure its capabilities stay aligned with user needs.